CoMPASLab/magyclib/docs/example.md

 The calibration dataset corresponds to the simulated data used in the paper: "Full Magnetometer and Gyroscope Bias Estimation Using Angular Rates: Theory and Experimental Evaluation of a Factor Graph-Based Approach" by S. Rodríguez-Martínez and G. Troni, 2024.
 The dataset is available on Google Drive.

-## MAGYC Example - Simulated Cross-Validation
+## MAGYC Example - Simulated Data Cross-Validation

 [Jupyter Notebook :simple-jupyter:](https://github.com/CoMPASLab/magyclib/blob/main/example/20241107_sim_evaluation.ipynb){ .md-button }